-Puerto Ricans are thrilled over Chef José Andrés’ Nobel Peace Prize nomination
+Puerto Ricans are thrilled over chef José Andrés’ Nobel Peace Prize nomination

 Bolívar, a long-time event planner and owner of the well-known Restaurante Bilí in Vieques, was on vacation when Hurricane María struck last year.
-Upon returning to Vieques, which is a small island off the main island of Puerto Rico, she heard that Andrés had been attempting to reach her.
+Upon returning to Vieques, which is a small island off of Puerto Rico, she heard that Andrés had been trying to reach her.

 Bolívar had no way to contact him since the phone lines were down, so she traveled to the convention center in San Juan, which served as a base of operations during the hurricane, and met her second hero.